Blinken, in Kenya, seeks to cool regional crises

 Coup leader Gen. Abdel-Fattah Burhan tightened his grip on power last week, reappointing himself as the chairman of a new Sovereign Council.
 The U.S. and other Western governments criticized the move because it did away with a joint military-civilian council already in place.
 The Sudanese generals responded by saying they would appoint a civilian government in the coming days.

-In addition to trying to cool tensions in the region, Blinken’s trip is also aimed at raising Washington’s profile as a player in regional and international initiatives to restore peace and promote democracy as it competes with China for influence in developing countries.

-The Biden administration’s competition with China for influence didn’t get off to a great start in Africa.
-The coronavirus pandemic canceled A planned early summer visit by Blinken to the continent.
-The trip was rescheduled for August, only to be postponed again due to the turmoil in Afghanistan that preoccupied Washington.

-Now, three months later, Blinken hopes to deliver the administration’s “America is back” message to Africa.
-Despite its importance in the U.S.-China rivalry, Africa has often been overshadowed by more pressing issues in Europe, Asia, the Middle East and even Latin America despite massive U.S. contributions of money and vaccines to fight the pandemic and other infectious diseases.
+Three months later, Blinken hopes to deliver the administration’s “America is back” message to Africa.
+Despite its importance in the U.S.-China rivalry, Africa has often been overshadowed by more pressing issues in Europe, Asia, the Middle East and Latin America despite massive U.S. contributions of money and vaccines to fight the pandemic and other infectious diseases.

 All the while, China has pumped billions into African energy, infrastructure and other projects that Washington sees as rip-offs designed to take advantage of developing nations.